-Young innovative companies with their tax residence in Spain or Portugal who have started their activity on or after 1 January 2014 can apply for the EntrepreneurXXI Awards.
+Young innovative companies with tax residence in Spain or Portugal which have started their activity subsequent to 1 January 2016 may apply for the EntrepreneurXXI Awards.

 XXI questions I ask myself about the awards